Homeschooling is more than a method of education – it’s a lifestyle.

 at the top of her lungs, use a white noise app to mask it all and give your middle child a fighting chance at concentrating on his work.

 There are all kinds of photo and portfolio apps out there but I always end up going back to the basics.
-The Photos app and Camera that come with your smart phone are great tools for homeschoolers!
+The Photos app and Camera that come with your smart phone are great, easy-to-use, tools for homeschoolers!

 We’ve taken pictures of all kinds of things to add to our notebooking binders and student files.
 Photos are especially helpful for science experiments, cooking projects and activities you’d like a record of like field trips or other large-scale projects (because it’s hard to add a 3D Salt-Dough Map to your notebook).
 Photos can be added to student blogs, online portfolios or yearbooks, too.